wensheng/JuicyRaspberryPie/doc/using-api-spigot.md

 1. in %appdata%/.minecraft/options.txt change "pauseOnLostFocus"  to false so Minecraft doesn't pause when you move away from Minecraft.
 2. issue `/gamerule doDaylightCycle false` to disable day/night cycle
 3. If you don't use nether and the_end", set "allow-nether=false" in server.properties, set "allow-end: false" in bukkit.yml, so server starts up quickly.
+4. On windows, sometime you have error message when you start Spigot.
+This happen when your command window(cmd) was set to UTF-8 encoding.
+The error can be ignored.
+Or, do a `chcp` to check if it says 65001.
+Doing a `chcp 437` then starting Spigot again will get rid of the error.